Customization

 Custom Character and Symbol Definition

 Generally, you will use TrueType fonts for displaying text on your screen and for printing.
-However, you can configure Tecplot 360 to use stroke fonts instead using the settings on the Rendering page of the Performance dialog (see High Quality Font Usage) for adding the USESTROKEFONTSONSCREEN and USESTROKEFONTSFOR3DTETXT macro commands to your configuration file (see Interface Configuration).
+However, you can configure Tecplot 360 to use stroke fonts instead by adding the USESTROKEFONTSONSCREEN and USESTROKEFONTSFOR3DTETXT macro commands to your configuration file (see Interface Configuration).
 Stroke fonts define characters to be displayed on the screen using a set of straight lines (called strokes, naturally).
 Stroke fonts, if enabled, are also used in exported images (however, vector printing and file formats may use TrueType or PostScript fonts).

 The stroke fonts are faster to draw than TrueType fonts, which can be important if you create plots with a lot of complex text.
 Another advantage of the stroke fonts is that you can redefine or modify the strokes that make up the characters, as they are stored in a plain text file called tecplot.fnt, which can be modified using an editor.
 For information on how to load a custom font file, see Custom Files loaded on Startup.